Capturing exchange-correlation spin-torque effects with a semilocal functional

 Comparing \cref{fig3:MnO structure}~(h) and (i), $E_\text{SCDFT}-E_\text{ncl}$ is an order of magnitude smaller than $E_\text{ncl}-E_\text{sp}$.
 Hence, the spin-torque algorithm still yields equal or smaller total energies compared to the collinear algorithm.
-We also note that the spin-torque algorithm using the SCDFT-BR89-CS functional converges in fewer electronic minimization steps than the noncollinear algorithm.
+We also note that the spin-torque algorithm using the SCDFT-LFNCBR89-NCCS functional converges in fewer electronic minimization steps than the noncollinear algorithm.
 In fact, the spin-torque algorithm is as stable as the collinear algorithm, while the noncollinear algorithm takes about 3 times as many electronic steps for MnO.
-The instability of the noncollinear algorithm is likely due to the ad hoc zero local spin-torque approximation which leads to inconsistencies between the energy and the potential.
-The same inconsistencies are present for the collinear algorithm, however it has much fewer degrees of freedom and is thus less prone to convergence issues.

-Turning now to the results in \Cref{tab2:MnO}, we see that the lattice constant $a_0$, bulk modulus $B_0$, and on-site magnetic moment $\mu$ are sensitive to the choice of the XC functional, as expected, but almost independent of the choice of the algorithm (A)-(C).
-Similar to LSDA, the SCDFT/MGGA-BR89-CS functional significantly underestimates the equilibrium lattice constant $a_0$ for MnO by more than $3\%$, while MGGA-R2SCAN and hybrid-HSE06 yield very good predictions for $a_0$ with less than $0.3\%$ of error.
+Turning now to the results in \Cref{tab2:MnO}, we see that the lattice constant $a_0$, bulk modulus $B_0$, bandgap and on-site magnetic moment $\mu$ are sensitive to the choice of the XC functional, as expected, but almost independent of the choice of the algorithm (A)-(C).
+Similar to LSDA, the SCDFT-LFNCBR89-NCCS and MGGA-LFCBR89-CCS functional significantly underestimates the equilibrium lattice constant $a_0$ for MnO by more than $3\%$, while MGGA-R2SCAN and hybrid-HSE06 yield very good predictions for $a_0$ with less than $0.3\%$ of error.